Adding a Roof Deck NYC(Last Updated On: September 25, 2019)

 NYC Building Code Roof Deck regulations require structural plans and calculations to be filed whether or not structural work is required.

-Place Of Assembly for Roof Decks Conversion With 75 People or More
+Place Of Assembly for Roof Deck Conversions With 75 People or More

-Any roof deck or terrace with 75 people or more will require a Place of Assembly Filing.
+Any roof deck or terrace with an occupancy of 75 people or more will require a Place of Assembly Filing.
 If the roof deck will have an occupancy of 75 or more it will also require a new Certificate Of Occupancy and an Alteration Type 1 filing.
+The occupancy is based on calculations from the building code.

 NYC Building Code Roof Deck Parapets and Railings